When Your Toddler Seems to Understand Everything, But Doesn’t Talk

 Some 2-year-olds have trouble forming sounds into words.
 Your toddler may seem to be stuck in the babbling stage, not progressing on to words.
 They may actually be trying to talk, but they’re not able to make the correct speech sounds to say the words clearly.
 This may be due to a speech delay or a speech sound disorder.

-So how do you know if your child is on track?
-While all kids develop at their own pace, there are certain skills to watch for at certain times in your toddler’s development.
+So how do you know if your child is on track or if they might have a speech delay?
+While all kids develop at their own pace, there are certain skills to watch for at certain phases in your toddler’s development.

-By age 18 months, most toddlers are starting to use words more purposefully and for a function.
-For example, they’ll start to ask for things using words.
+By age 18 months, most toddlers are starting to use words more functionally, for a reason.
+For example, they start to ask for things using words.
 They may ask “Milk?” or “Ball?,” which shows they’re learning that words can be used for a purpose.
+A speech delay could be present if your child is not doing this by 18 months.

-Let’s look at typical speech and language milestones for 2-year-olds.
+Let’s look at some other typical speech and language milestones for 2-year-olds.

 Expressive language milestones for 2-year-olds: